leikoilja/ha-google-home/CONTRIBUTING.md

 Now the pre-commit tests will be done every time you commit.

-You can run the tests on all repository file with the command:
+You can also run the tests on all repository files manually with this command:

 ```console
 $ poetry run pre-commit run --all-files